zicklag/blog/src/content/blog/introducing-the-leaf-protocol/index.md

 ### Leaf RPC Server

 Just recently we finished the first working prototype of Leaf, and started using it as Weird's data store.
-Weird is written in TypeScript with SvelteKit, though, and our Leaf implementation is written in Rust.
+Weird is written in TypeScript with SvelteKit, and our Leaf implementation is written in Rust.

-To bridge the gap, we made a simple Leaf RPC Server that can be connected to over WebSockets.
-Our TypeScript server can then connect to the Leaf RPC server, similar to how other apps would connect to a PostgreSQL server.
+To bridge the language gap, we made a simple Leaf RPC Server that can be connected to over WebSockets.
+Our TypeScript server can then connect to the Leaf RPC server, similar to how other apps would connect to a PostgreSQL database.

 Our latest service architecture now looks like this:

 ![service architecture diagram](./services.png)

-### The State of Authentication
+### Authentication

-Notice that we use [Rauthy] as our auth server and OIDC provider, so that people can, for instance, log into a community git server with their Weird account.
+Weird uses [Rauthy] as its auth server and OIDC provider, so that people can, for instance, log into a community git server with their Weird account.

-Currently there is only one Leaf "identity" and that is the server's identity.
+As it stands we only create one Leaf keypair for the server identity.
 The server is the owner of all of the user profile data.
-Eventually users will be able to give the Weird server a "capability" that they've issued with their own identity, allowing them to keep control over their identity, or even delegate it to another server, while still being able to use the Weird service to store, edit, and serve their data.
+Eventually, though, users will be able to give the Weird server a capability that they've issued with their own identity, allowing them to keep control over their identity, or even delegate it to another server, while still being able to use the Weird service to store, edit, and serve their data.